 Montoir-de-Bretagne, which was put into service in 1980, is located on the Atlantic coast and receives LNG mainly from Algeria, Nigeria and Egypt.
 It has a regasification capacity of 10 billion cubic meters a year, two wharfs that can accommodate ships transporting up to around 200,000 cubic meters of LNG and three tanks with a total capacity of 360,000 cubic meters.
 The initial service life of this terminal is estimated at 40 years.
-In order to respond to the growth of LNG in France and in Europe, at the end of 2006, Gaz de France launched an "open season" subscription call to extend the capacities of the Montoir-de-Bretagne terminal from its current 10 billion cubic meters per year to a total of up to 16.5 billion cubic meters per year, subject to subscription requests.
+In order to respond to the de France launched an "open season" subscription call to extend the capacities of the Montoir-de-Bretagne terminal from its current 10 billion cubic meters per year to a total of up to 16.5 billion cubic meters per year, subject to subscription requests.